 The North American Free Trade Agreement (NAFTA) went into effect on January 1, 1994 between the United States, Mexico and Canada.

 Negotiated behind closed doors with hundreds of official corporate advisors, NAFTA was radically different than past trade deals that focused on traditional trade matters, like cutting border taxes.
 Instead, most of NAFTA's provisions grant new powers and privileges to multinational corporations.

 Plus, NAFTA guts the Buy American policies that require the government to buy American-made goods when spending our tax dollars.
-This offshores our tax dollars rather than investing them to create jobs here.
+This outsources our tax dollars rather than investing them to create jobs here.

 A Vast Expansion of Corporate Power

-At the heart of deals like NAFTA are the offshoring protections and new rights for multinational corporations to sue the U.S. government in front of a tribunal of three corporate lawyers.
+At the heart of deals like NAFTA are the outsourcing protections and new rights for multinational corporations to sue the U.S. government in front of a tribunal of three corporate lawyers.